Binge Eating Disorder & Diabetes: What Is the Link?

 Can Type 2 Diabetes Cause Binge Eating Disorder?

-While this connection is understudied in scientific research, there are some possible links that could be made between a Type 2 diabetes diagnosis and an increased likelihood of binge eating.
+While this connection is understudied in scientific research, some possible links could be made between a Type 2 diabetes diagnosis and an increased likelihood of binge eating.

-People with diabetes must pay close attention to how they eat, and they often follow very strict diets.
+People with diabetes must pay close attention to how they eat, and they often follow stringent diets.
 Each meal can put intense pressure on their mental health.

-Indeed, binging episodes are often brought on by both stress and a hyper-focus on diet.
-[3] The more pressure people feel around their diet, the more likely they may be to experience the sudden loss of control associated with binge eating episodes.
+Indeed, binging episodes are often brought on by both stress and a hyper-focus on diet.3 The more pressure people feel around their diet, the more likely they may be to experience the sudden loss of control often connected with binge eating episodes.

 How BED & Diabetes Are Treated

 Thankfully, both BED and Type 2 diabetes can be treated.
-But it’s important for someone experiencing these conditions to look for programs that can address both issues at the same time.
+But it’s important for someone experiencing these conditions to look for programs that can address both issues at the same time in a connected and comprehensive way.

-And while many treatments have been developed for both disorders, there are some that are more primed to helping both at once.
+While many treatments have been developed for both disorders, some are more suited to helping both simultaneously.

 Therapy

-An array of therapies can help with eating disorders of all kinds, but people with binge eating disorder frequently benefit from cognitive behavioral therapy (CBD).
+An array of therapies can help with eating disorders of all kinds, but people with binge eating disorder frequently benefit from cognitive behavioral therapy (CBT).

-CBD revolves around the idea that disordered and disruptive behaviors are borne of disordered and disrupted thoughts.
-During these sessions, therapists help patients first identify, then understand, and finally change these unhelpful thought patterns, with the goal of changing any associated unhelpful behaviors.
+CBT revolves around the idea that disordered and disruptive behaviors are borne of disordered and disrupted thoughts and vice versa.
+During these sessions, therapists help patients identify, understand and finally change these unhelpful thought patterns to change any associated unhelpful behaviors.

-This tactic can be extremely effective for binge eating disorder, with CBD helping up to 90% of people with BED experience fewer bingeing episodes, according to one study.
-[1]
+This tactic can be highly effective for binge eating disorder, with CBT helping up to 90% of people with BED experience fewer bingeing episodes, according to one study.1

 Medications

-While medications are generally considered a secondary treatment, or more helpful for active management of a disorder once someone achieves recovery, there are some medications that could help someone better handle their binge eating urges and episodes.
+While medications are generally considered a secondary treatment, with psychotherapy being the first-line intervention, some medications could help someone better handle their binge eating urges and episodes.

-The stimulant lisdexamfetamine is one such option.
-Helpfully, the drug has been approved by the U.S. Food and Drug Administration to treat binge eating disorder.
-[1]
+The stimulant lisdexamfetamine (brand name Vyvanse) is one such option.
+The U.S. Food and Drug Administration has approved the drug to treat binge eating disorder.1

-Originally developed to help with the management of attention-deficit/hyperactivity disorder, lisdexamfetamine focuses on certain areas of the brain involved in impulse control, which can help people feel and exercise a greater sense of control over their attention and choices.
+Originally developed to help manage attention-deficit/hyperactivity disorder, lisdexamfetamine focuses on certain areas of the brain involved in impulse control.
+This can help people feel and exercise a greater sense of control over their attention and choices.

 Diabetes Care

-If diabetes is the primary diagnosis, there are other treatments that focus more on helping people proactively manage blood sugar levels and other factors that can lead to issues.
+If diabetes is the primary diagnosis, other treatments focus more on helping people proactively manage blood sugar levels and other factors that can lead to issues.

 Healthy eating and exercise are often recommended to help the body achieve a healthier level of equilibrium.
-In some cases, additional medications, such as direct insulin shots, can be used to help someone manage diabetes symptoms.
+In some cases, additional medications, such as direct insulin shots, can help manage diabetes symptoms.

 If signs of binge eating disorder are also present, a doctor may recommend additional psychotherapy treatment to help someone achieve more lasting diet management.